Barnwood: Football

+The club is affiliated to Gloucestershire FA.

 Notable people

 Samuel and Anne Bubb, who were grandparents of the inventor Sir Charles Wheatstone (1802–75), lived at Barnwood Manor House.
 Biographical notes of 1887 say that Sir Charles stated that he was born in the house and lived there as a young child, and this was the scene of some of his earliest experiments.
 In later years Wheatstone often returned to Barnwood.
 A local public house is named The Wheatstone Inn after him.

 The architect Frederick S. Waller (1822–1905), sometime resident architect at Gloucester Cathedral, lived and died at Barnwood.

 Civil parish

 On 1 April 1966 the parish was abolished and became part of Gloucester, Hucclecote and Upton St. Leonards.
 In 1961 the parish had a population of 2160.